 Kim went on to pursue a career in education, and became a global educational technology consultant.
 She works with professional learning organizations including Designed for Learning, Discovery Education, Nearpod, and the Krause Center for Innovation, providing relevant and engaging training centered around effective use and pedagogy of educational technologies in the classroom.

 When she isn't consulting and working with educators, she is found planning dive trips around the world.
 In 2009 she joined the team producing the tv series “Into the Drink”, a diving and travel show filming on location in incredible diving destinations around the world.
 Kim traveled with the crew and guests on many of the trips, supporting with underwater photography and guest relations.
 Her love of diving, marine life, underwater photography, and traveling across the globe continued to flourish with this incredible experience.
-It was through mutual friends filming on one of the trips, that Kim and Amanda became friends, dive buddies, and shared a passion for photography.
+In 2017, she began organizing, planning, and leading group dive trips, and as they say, the rest is history!

 With her love of travel, trip planning, and diving, she organically loved Google Earth & Maps when they launched in 2005 and became an avid user of both tools.
 Fast forward to 2018, She co-authored a book geared towards educators called Bring the World to Your Classroom: Using Google Geo Tools.
 Kim has been an elementary and middle school teacher as well as a technology integration specialist and holds a California Multiple Subject teaching credential.
 She is based in the San Francisco Bay Area but often found in her spare time traveling to new places near and far, scuba diving, and dabbling with topside and underwater photography.
 Follow her on Twitter @scubagirl812, Instagram @scubagirl812, check out her photography www.kimrandall.photography or contact her at kim@designedforscuba.com